arturadib/thewall/README.md

 ## Getting started

-To start the server you'll need `node.js`.
+To start the server you'll need `node.js` and a MongoDB server.
 Run:

     cd thewall/
     npm install